kenrogers/phantra/README.md

 - 🛎️ **Serving**: Streamlit and HuggingFace
   _Provides easy deployment and hosting for both our application and fine-tuned models._

-**Agentic Reasoning:** The primary agentic role in Terrapin will be in the writing and editing workflow.
+**Agentic Reasoning:** The primary agentic role in Phantra will be in the writing and editing workflow.
 This workflow entails the write drafting the initial LinkedIn posts and the editor refining them.
 The supervisor determines whether or not they then need another round of writing and revision or if they are ready for publishing.

 There is a writing agent and an editing agent, the supervisor agent is responsible for passing the content back and forth between these two until it determines the content is ready to publish.

-In addition to the writing/editing flow, Terrapin also needs to decide which of the provided LinkedIn templates would fit best with each insight extracted from the YouTube video.
+In addition to the writing/editing flow, Phantra also needs to decide which of the provided LinkedIn templates would fit best with each insight extracted from the YouTube video.
 There is a dedicated agent for this process, which will ingest the LinkedIn post templates, compare them to the insights passed to it from the insight extractor agent, and then assign each insight a template to pass to the writer.

 # Task 3: Dealing with the Data